Drugged OVI / DWI

 Of course, the officer must first ask you to submit to the blood or urine test, and this often requires taking you to a location where the test can be administered.
 The officer must obtain consent for the test within two hours of the time that the alleged driving violation occurred, and the sample must be collected within three hours.
 Many drivers wonder if they can refuse a blood or urine test, but Ohio law clearly states that anyone who drives on a public road has implicitly provided advanced consent to undergo a test.
 If you refuse, the authorities can suspend your driver’s license for a year.
 Upon your second refusal, the suspension period increases to two years, and it increases by an additional year for each subsequent refusal.

-Defenses to a Drugged Driving Charge
+Defenses To A Drugged Driving Charge

 There are many different defenses that a Cleveland drug DUI attorney may be able to raise in a drugged driving case.
 One of the most commonly asserted defenses involves the Fourth Amendment right to be free from unreasonable searches and seizures.
 In order to conduct a traffic stop, the police must have a reasonable suspicion that you are engaging in or recently engaged in illegal activity.
 If the police do not have a reasonable suspicion of illegal activity but stop you anyway, any evidence obtained during the stop cannot be used against you.
 Another common defense that may apply in your drugged driving case involves situations in which the equipment used to collect the test sample of blood or urine was not calibrated or used appropriately.
 The authorities must also follow specific procedures when administering a test of this nature, including chain of custody protocols.
 A drugged driving defense lawyer can help you review the details of your case to determine whether any defenses apply to your situation and whether the charge against you can be dismissed.